chef/automate/components/docs-chef-io/content/automate/install.md

 The deployment process writes login credentials to the `automate-credentials.toml` in your current working directory.

+Create a new patch configuration toml as `patch-config.toml` and update the products to include both `builder` and `automate`:

+    ```toml
+    [elasticsearch.v1.sys.runtime]
+      heapsize = "8g"
+    ```

+Patch the configuration to deploy the rest of the Chef Automate services:

+    ```shell
+    ./chef-automate config patch patch-config.toml
+    ```

+    You should see output similar to:

+    ```output
+    Updating deployment configuration

+    Applying deployment configuration
+    Success: Configuration patched
+    ```

 ## Open Chef Automate

 Navigate to `https://{{< example_fqdn "automate" >}}` in a browser and log in to Chef Automate with